-I’m getting hungry just thinking about this recipe for gluten-free honey dijon chicken.
+I’m getting hungry just thinking about this recipe for grilled honey dijon chicken thighs.
 It’s so good!

-The beautiful part of this story is that Costco sells organic boneless and skinless chicken thighs.
-They are perfect for grilling (and slow cooking – I’ll share more chicken thigh recipes in future posts) so you need to get your grill fired up for Memorial Day and try this recipe ASAP.
+The beautiful part of this story is that Costco sells organic boneless and skinless chicken thighs that are perfect for grilling and affordable.

 - 1/4 cup dijon or brown mustard

-Serve with rice, potatoes and other sides of choice.
-Enjoy!
+- Serve the thighs with broccoli, rice, potatoes, or other sides of choice.